optimizely/labs/labs/crazyegg-integration/README.md

 # Crazy Egg Integration

 Crazy Egg integration allows you to see heatmaps with Optimizely data.
-For more information on how to use this integration, please take a look at this Knowledge Base article: https://help.optimizely.com/Integrate_Optimizely_with_Crazyegg

 ## Pre-requisites